kevinkace/lyrite/readme.md

 ## Why?

-The need for this app came from a real-world scenario; jamming with friends and needing an easy to read lyric sheet.
+The need for this app came from a real-world scenario; jamming with friends and needing an easy to read a lyric sheet.
 Most sites display lyrics in a single column often taking up more than a full page.

 With Lyrite you can easily have all lyrics on a single page with columns and font size adjustment.
 You can also color sections of lyrics making them easier to track visually.

 ## Technology

 A single page application built with [Mithril](https://mithril.js.org/) & [Modular-CSS](https://github.com/tivac/modular-css), bundled with [Webpack](https://webpack.js.org/), and hosted on [Github Pages](https://pages.github.com/).
-It uses [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for saving [custom songs](https://github.com/kevinkace/lyrite/blob/master/src/state/db.js).
+It uses [Firestore](https://firebase.google.com/docs/firestore/) to store lyrics in the :sparkle: *cloud* :sparkle:.

 ## How to pronounce?